Profinite properties of Coxeter groups: Coxeter groups of low cohomological dimension

 By a \emph{surface group} we mean the fundamental group of a closed orientable surface of genus at least $1$.
 By combining \cite[Theorem~A.2]{DaniThomas2017} with \cite{GordonLongReid2004} we obtain a visual characterisation of virtually surface Coxeter groups. \begin{lemma} Let $W_\Gamma$ be a Coxeter group.
 Then $W_\Gamma$ is virtually a surface group if and only if there exist special parabolic subgroups $W_\Omega$ and $W_\Delta$ such that $W_\Omega$ is finite, $W_\Delta$ is infinite and $\Delta$ is an $n$-cycle for some $n\geq 3$ and $W_\Gamma\cong W_\Omega\times W_\Delta$. \end{lemma}

 \begin{prop} Let $W_\Gamma$ be a Coxeter group.
 The following are equivalent: \begin{enumerate} \item $W_\Gamma$ is virtually a non-abelian surface group; \item $\widehat{W_\Gamma}$ is virtually the profinite completion of a non-abelian surface group; \item $W_\Gamma$ is Gromov-hyperbolic and $\vb_2(W_\Gamma)=1$. \end{enumerate} \end{prop} \begin{proof} It is easy to see (1) implies (2).
-That (2) implies (3) follows from goodness and the fact that virtual Betti numbers are profinite invariants of good groups.
+That (2) implies (3) is proved as follows: Hyperbolicity is detected by the profinite completion of a Coxeter group \Cref{profiniteinvariantHyperbolicity}.
+Now, virtual Betti numbers are profinite invariants of good groups, so \Cref{CoxGpGood} completes the claim.

 We now show (3) implies (1).
 More precisely we show a strong contrapositive, namely, if $W_\Gamma$ is hyperbolic, satisfies $\vcd W_\Gamma\geq 2$, and is not virtually a non-abelian surface group, then $\vb_2(W_\Gamma)=\infty$.
 Since $W_\Gamma$ has cohomological dimension at least $2$, by \Cref{vir free W profinite} we see that $W_\Gamma$ contains a quasiconvex surface group $H$.
 Now, $H$ is necessarily infinite index because $W_\Gamma$ is not virtually surface group, and $H$ is necessarily non-abelian because $W_\Gamma$ is Gromov-hyperbolic.
 The result follows from \Cref{lem vb infty} since Gromov-hyperbolic Coxeter groups are virtually compact special by \cite[Theorem~8.1]{HaglundWise2010} and \cite[Corollary 1.5]{CapraceMuhlherr2005}. \end{proof}

 \begin{corollary} Let $W_\Gamma$ and $W_\Lambda$ be Coxeter groups with $\widehat {W_\Gamma}\cong \widehat{W_\Lambda}$.
 Then, $W_\Gamma$ is a virtually surface group if and only if $W_\Lambda$ is a virtually surface group. \end{corollary} \begin{proof} The virtually abelian case is covered by \cite{CorsonHughesMollerVarghese2024}.
 Now, by \Cref{profiniteinvariantHyperbolicity}, $W_\Gamma$ is Gromov-hyperbolic if and only if $W_\Lambda$ is.
 Hence, if one of them is a virtually non-abelian surface group then the other is Gromov-hyperbolic.

 Since virtual Betti numbers are profinite invariants of Coxeter groups, we see that if one of the groups is virtually surface, then the other group has $2$nd virtual Betti number equal to one.
 Thus, the conditions of \Cref{surface vb1}(3) are satisfied and both groups are virtually non-abelian surface groups. \end{proof}

 \begin{lemma} Let $W$ be a Gromov-hyperbolic virtually surface Coxeter group with no non-trivial finite normal subgroup.
 Then, the natural map $W\to\widehat{W}$ induces an isomorphism of posets $\CF(W)\to\CF(\widehat W)$. \end{lemma} \begin{proof} Every finite subgroup of $W$ is soluble.
 Since $W$ is Gromov-hyperbolic and virtually compact special we may apply \Cref{prop:CF}\eqref{CF:sol} to obtain a poset isomorphism $\CF(W)\to\CFsol(\widehat W)$.
 Now, an argument exactly as in \cite[Theorem~5.1]{BridsonConderReid2016} shows that $\CFsol(\widehat W)=\CF(\widehat W)$. \end{proof}